DucOps/DucOps.github.io/_posts/2022-04-22-converting-to-ps1.md

 Over the years, I gotten pretty good.
 I'm not the best of course.
 There's probably some skilled guy who knows all the tricks.
 I'm still struggling to find a methodology to decide on which detection method to use, but I digress.

 But I got good because well, I use a lot of *.bat (batch) scripting to do installs.
+Why batch?
+Because it's simple, lightweight and I've used it in the past as a young teen doing random godknowwhatfun with it.
 Again, not saying I'm the best, but I'm proficient enough to get an install down the line.
-I've seen some crazy scripts.
+I've seen some crazy scripts (Such as MCT: https://github.com/AveYo/MediaCreationTool.bat).
 If you know enough commands to not only manipulate the install, but the Windows environment, you're set.
 You can so almost anything.
 Almost.

 I had a scenario where I needed to create shortcuts, and for the life of me, I couldn't do it in batch.
 So I learnt how to do it in PoweShell.